drdeford/FlipComplexityEmpirical/README.md

 # FlipComplexityEmpirical
-Replication code for Complexity of Sampling Connected Graph Partitions
+Preliminary code for "Complexity of Sampling Connected Graph Partitions" with L. Najt and J. Solomon